Red's Alphas First Chapter

 I gulp down the second tequila shot with a jerky movement.
 Annoyance simmers low in my gut.
 For the rest of the night, avoiding Peter will be my goal.
 The background music cuts off abruptly, and a skinny guy hops onto the stage to introduce the band.
 The Howlers are playing tonight.

 Kenya whistles, joining the cacophony of shouts and applause from the crowd.
 It’s a popular rock band—especially among women—the reason being the lead singer Samuel Wolfe.
 He’s the typical bad-boy rock star—tall, dark, and sinfully gorgeous.
 I usually scoff at those stereotypical men, but I can’t deny the guy has a presence.
 When he saunters onto the stage in his beat-up leather jacket that does little to hide his ripped body and wide shoulders, something unfurls in the pit of my stomach.
+Jesus, it’s like when he came into the room, everything else vanished.

 After he thanks the skinny guy, he gazes out at the crowd.
 His hair is shaved on the sides and longer on top, so when he tilts his head, a strand falls across his face.
 He smiles as he says good evening, revealing adorable dimples on his cheeks.
 Seriously?
 Like he needs another hot factor.
 His velvety voice makes my heartbeat kick up a notch, and my mouth goes dry.
 Hell and damn.